runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 for the `local[1]`th byte (which is now shifted all the way to right).
 These extracted bytes are then successively added to `local[2]` in reverse order, by first left-shifting by `bits`.

-Finally, remember that psuedo-code is *just for the reader*; the formal verification process only concerns real code.
+Finally, remember that pseudo-code is *just for the reader*; the formal verification process only concerns real code.

 ## The proof obligation